sudheerj/javascript-interview-questions/README.md

       empDetailsShallowCopy.name = "Johnson"
       ```

       The above statement will also change the name of `empDetails`, since we have a shallow copy.
-That means we're loosing the original data as well.
+That means we're losing the original data as well.

       **Deep copy:**
       A deep copy copies all fields, and makes copies of dynamically allocated memory pointed to by the fields.
 A deep copy occurs when an object is copied along with the objects to which it refers.